Youth Against Fascism

-"Youth Against Fascism" is the second single from Sonic Youth's 1992 album Dirty.
-It was released in 1992 on DGC.
+"Youth Against Fascism" is a song by the American rock band Sonic Youth from their seventh studio album, Dirty (1992).
+It was released as the second single from the album on October 26, 1992, by Geffen Records.

 Background

 Ian MacKaye of Minor Threat and Fugazi contributed additional guitar parts to the track.

 The line "I believe Anita Hill" referred to the controversy surrounding the 1991 appointment of Judge Clarence Thomas to the Supreme Court over allegations of sexual harassment from Hill, a former subordinate.